pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 I simply wanted to disclose it to IBM responsibly and let them fix it.

 ### So many questions...
 IDRM is an enterprise security product that handles very sensitive information.
-A compromise of such product might lead to a full scale company compromise, as the tool has credentials to access other security tools, not to mention it contains information about critical vulnerabilities that affect the company.
+The hacking of an IDRM appliance might lead to a full scale company compromise, as it stores credentials to access other security tools, not to mention it contains information about critical vulnerabilities that affect the company.

 * Why did IBM refuse to accept a **FREE** detailed vulnerability report?
 * What does their answer mean?
 Are the only accepting vulnerability reports from customers?